 SE 20 oz.
 Rock Pick Hammer – 8399-RH-ROCK is another good rock hammer both for amateur and experienced geologists.
 It is light in weight and its weight is about 1.33 pounds.
 So carrying this hammer will not give you any kind of physical strain.
 So your act of moving will be easier.

 This hammer comes with a pointed tip type head.
-This will allow you to crack hard rocks easily.
+This will allow you to crack hard rocks easily as like a demolition hammer.
 So if you are passionate about finding fossils from the rock it will be a good choice for you.
 This hammer is also durable as it is made of one-piece forged steel.
 You can use it for a long period.

 The handle of SE 20 oz.
 Rock Pick Hammer – 8399-RH- ROCK is covered by a reusable heavy-duty plastic tip cover.
 This handle will be very comfortable for you to hold that will give you a better grip.
 This hammer is 11 inches long and has a head of 7 inches which is a perfect match.